 Like the GED, the CAEC exam offers adults who did not complete their regular high school education the chance to demonstrate proof they command knowledge and skills at a level comparable to that of graduating high schoolers.

 The new credential (pronounced ‘cake’) is recognized and accepted by Canadian employers, government agencies, training facilities, and higher education institutions.
 The CAEC has the same value as a traditional Canadian high school diploma.
-Cansego offers an award-winning program through Onsego Canada that efficiently prepares students for the new CAEC assessment.
+Onsego offers an award-winning program through Onsego Canada that efficiently prepares students for the new CAEC assessment.

 Taking the CAEC Exam